NhaLeTruc/backends_tenets/DBA/PostgresReplicationSlots.md

 goal of the transaction log is to allow the server to repair itself.
 If replication slots are used, it is necessary to know a bit more about the change.

+> Postgres tables require a replica identity to be configured in order to capture the changes made to the table.
+Replica identity specifies the type of information written to the write-ahead log with respect to what the previous values were.

 ```SQL
 ALTER TABLE t_test REPLICA IDENTITY FULL;
 ```